ZhuravLi/pytorch-CycleGAN/README.md

  python -m train --start_epoch 0 --num_epochs 10 --cuda --n_cpu 2
 ```
 You may use `--cuda` for using GPU.
 Use `python -m train --help` to see more details.
-When model has done its work, your weights are saved in `checkpoints` and looks like this:
+When model has done its work, your weights are saved at `checkpoints` directory, that looks like this:

     .
     ├── checkpoints